Hammad-hab/pkm/README.md

 ### Installation

-* Run the command `curl -L https://raw.githubusercontent.com/Hammad-hab/pkm/main/install.py >> install.py`
+1) Run the command `curl -L https://raw.githubusercontent.com/Hammad-hab/pkm/main/install.py >> install.py`
-* This will create a file named `install.py` in your directory
+2) This will create a file named `install.py` in the current directory
-* After the file has been installed, run `install.py`.
+3) After the file has been installed, run `install.py`.
 The script will automatically install pkm into your system

 > #### `pkm install`